 Contact information for regional faculty members is located on the main College Directory.

-Professor Gunther’s research program is dedicated to discovering new knowledge surrounding one of today’s most pressing public health nutrition issues – overweight and obesity among underserved children and youth.
-Specifically, through observational and intervention research, her team is investigating the behavioral and environmental factors, both protective and detrimental, that influence a child’s risk for obesity.
-Findings generated from her work have direct implications regarding federal, state, and local foods and nutrition policy and programmatic reform.
-Dr. Gunther has authored or co-authored over 15 peer-reviewed journal articles in this area of inquiry, and her research is supported by competitive grants from the public and private sector.
+Professor Gunther’s research program is dedicated to discovering new knowledge surrounding one of today’s most pressing nutrition-related public health issues – overweight and obesity among underserved children and youth.
+Through observational and intervention research, her team is investigating the behavioral and environmental factors, both protective and detrimental, that influence a child’s risk for obesity.
+Findings generated from her work have direct implications in federal and state policy and programmatic reform.
+Gunther has authored or co-authored more than 30 peer-reviewed journal articles in this area of inquiry, and her research is supported by competitive grants from the public and private sector.

 - PhD, Nutrition, Purdue University, 2004